firmoholanda/apple.com-clone/readme.md

 # 📃 backgrounds and gradients

-this project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').

-this project consists of building an HTML document that matches the appearance of 2014 apple.com
+This project consists on building an HTML document that matches the appearance of 2014 apple.com